phiresky/procedural-cities/ausarbeitung.md

 When the network graph is complete, thet resulting areas need to be devided into blocks.

 First, the streets are expanded to have a width.
-The resulting blocks are converted into a polygon.
+The resulting blocks between neighboring streets are converted into a polygon.
 For simplification this polygon must be convex in [@cities2001].
 Then the block is recursively divided along the longest approximately parallel edges until a specified maximum target size is reached.
 Every resulting area that is too small, or does not have direct access to a street, is discarded.
 The remaining blocks are interpreted as the base area for the building generation.

 ![The lot division process [@cities2001, fig. 10]](img/20151108215824.png)